Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 ## Constructing expression trees manually

-In C#, expression trees can be used in either of two directions: we can create them directly via an API and then compile them into runtime instructions, or we can disassemble them from supplied lambda expressions.
+In C#, expression trees can be used in either of two directions: we can create them directly via an API and then compile them into run-time instructions, or we can disassemble them from supplied lambda expressions.
 In this part of the article we will focus on the first one.

 The framework offers us with an API to construct expression trees through the [`Expression`](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression) class located in the `System.Linq.Expressions` namespace.
 It exposes various factory methods that can be used to produce expressions of different types.